 One of my passions is to be a source of reliable information for anyone wanting to learn more about fertility, pregnancy and parenthood.
 Two of my favorite ways to do this are through my YouTube Channel and my new Podcast!!
 If you haven’t yet subscribed, be sure to click the link below and subscribe so you never miss a beat!

-But today, I want to share with you information about a virus which many do not know about: Cytomegalovirus–also known as CMV.
+But today, I want to share with you information about a virus that can affect pregnancy which many do not know about: Cytomegalovirus–also known as CMV.

-Per @mysmfm, screening should be reserved for clinical or ultrasound suspicion of maternal or fetal infection.
-If the pregnant patient has clinical findings suspicious for CMV or there are certain findings on a fetal ultrasound, a maternal blood test can look for CMV antibodies.
+Per @mysmfm, screening should be reserved for clinical or ultrasound suspicion of maternal or fetal infection, meaning if the pregnant patient has clinical findings suspicious for CMV or there are certain findings on a fetal ultrasound, a maternal blood test can look for CMV antibodies.
 The results can help determine if you are already immune to CMV through infection in the past, or have had a recent exposure.